petepm/Slundge/lyrics.md

 ### Nu metal part

-[Background vox]
-This is the only show
+Don't let the force plateau
-All screams add up way past zero
+Positive screams add past zero

 ### Final prechorus (whispered)

 Steps shown
 Whispering the way it's gonna go
-Winds blown
 Slips beneath the ways I feel alone

+Through bones
+Dead man sings

 I see
 Hating all the things I have to be
 Natural path replaces I with we

+Lay low
+Feel the pressure say which way to go

 ## Other ideas